Bsal13/Offensive-Security-Proving-Grounds-Boxes/UT99 (Intermediate) Windows Box.md

 - Navigated to target IP address and found DragonFly website
 - Found a comment to join an IRC chat channel
 - Typed hexchat and brought up an IRC program
+- Edited the network tab and input the IRC details mentioned in the IRC comm
 - skill 2

 ## Used tools